 Many contemporary artists claim to be influenced by Surrealism, but Janice Hathaway is the real deal.
-A leading light of the contemporary American Surrealist movement, she entered the scene in 1973 when she joined the Raudelunas, TransMuseq and Glass Veal groups in Tuscaloosa, Alabama.
+A leading light of the contemporary American Surrealist movement, she exploded onto the scene in 1973 when she joined the Raudelunas, TransMuseq and Glass Veal groups in Tuscaloosa, Alabama.

-Hathaway’s painterly photo-collages create living moments in imaginary situations.
-Using her own photographs of landscapes, flowers and historical artifacts, she cuts, blends and paints in Photoshop with an approach that reflects Old Master composition and lighting.
-She had a solo exhibition in Santiago de Compostela, Spain, in 2016, is a key figure in the upcoming publication Pataphysics and Surrealism in Alabama (University of Alabama Press), and also appears in Icepick to the Moon, a film about the early Alabama groups released in 2018.
+Hathaway had a solo exhibition in Santiago de Compostela, Spain, in 2016, is a key figure in the upcoming publication Pataphysics and Surrealism in Alabama (University of Alabama Press), and also appears in Icepick to the Moon, a film about the early Alabama groups released in 2018.
+She is included in The International Encyclopedia of Surrealism released in 2019.

 She is currently a member of the Fresh Dirt group and continues to collaborate with Surrealists worldwide.Fresh Dirt